jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 #### Provisioners

 Provisioner are tools that you can use to customize your machine image after the base install is finished.
 Though tempting to just use the Kickstart or Pressed files to do the custom install--this is not a good idea.
-You should leave the "answer files" as clean or basic as possible so that you may reuse them and do your customization here via a provisionser.
+You should leave the "answer files" as clean or basic as possible so that you may reuse them and do your customization here via a provisioner.

 ```json